 7. Stay on Top of It - All company timesheets and all corrections must be kept for at least 2 years.
 Government contract projects specifically must be kept for audit purposes for 3 years after the final payment.

-Tech Tip: Relying on could-based software is the safest way to ensure your timesheets will be kept and protected.
+Tech Tip: Relying on cloud-based software is the safest way to ensure your timesheets will be kept and protected.
 Storing files on a local hard drive or in printed format is a higher risk of them being damaged, misplaced or lost.

 To learn more about BigTime’s features specifically built to ensure your firm is DCAA complaint, request a demo of our software today.